 1919: American Indian soldiers and sailors receive citizenship.

 1920: The 20th Amendment, giving women the right to vote, is ratified.

 1923: Asian Indians are ruled not eligible for naturalized citizenship.

 1924: The National Origins Act restricts immigration from Eastern and Southern Europe and Jews, and prohibits the immigration of Arabs, East Asians and Indians.
 Its intention is “to preserve the ideal of American homogeneity.”
 It requires for the first time that immigrants have visas, introducing the concept of “having papers” to immigration policy.
 Congress finally gives the right to vote to Native Americans.
 The Border Patrol is established on the Mexico-U.S. border.
 Almost none of those who immigrated “legally” prior to this point would be admitted under today’s far more stringent standards.

 1929-1933: During the Depression, more people emigrate from the United States than to it.

 1930s: Until this decade, most legal immigrants are male.

 1936-1945: The U.S. refuses to admit most Jewish refugees of the Nazis.

-1942: The U.S. imports (ultimately) hundreds of thousands of temporary laborers fro Mexico in the Bracero Program.
+1942: Responding to the labor shortage created by the war, the U.S. imports (ultimately) hundreds of thousands of temporary laborers from Mexico in the Bracero Program.

 1945: The War Brides Act permits the immigration of Asian spouses and children of American servicemen.
 1,500 German scientists, including many Nazis, are admitted to the U.S.